matg94/godirb/README.md

 in the `~/.godirb` directory you can have several `<profile>.yaml` files, when using godirb you can use the `-p` flag to specify which to use.

+Profiles allow you to save specific config, and avoid having to repeat several flags each run.

 Example:

 `ls ~/.godirb`